larpo1/lavanda-website/src/pages/for/make-the-most-of-your-voids.md

 ---
 templateKey: solution-page
-title: Make the most of your voids
+title: Filling voids in PBSA
 solutionHeading: Introduce a short-term rental strategy to drive higher net operating income (NOI) in your PBSA portfolio.
 solutionSubtitle: >-